 - The Managerial Class Sucks At Content And This Is Your Opportunity - November 19, 2015

-I’m here to help you make quick progress in your writing skills through an approach that I call remarkable writing.
+I’m here to help you make quick progress in your writing skills through an approach that I call remarkable writing techniques.

-Remarkable writing is the product of 25 years of language teaching and of entrepreneurship.
+Remarkable writing techniques are the product of 25 years of language teaching and of entrepreneurship.